Belief overview

 Neutral

-What it is: Miaphysite Christology affirms that the incarnate Word is one Christ, in whom divinity and humanity are truly united, without confusion, separation, or division in the subject of the Word.
+What it is: Miaphysite Christology affirms that the incarnate Word is one single Christ, in whom divinity and humanity are united in a real way, without confusion, separation, or division in the subject of the Word.

-How the tradition understands it: Oriental Orthodox churches often insist that their position is not a denial of Christ's full humanity, but a defense of the unity of the incarnate person in language inherited from Cyril of Alexandria.
-For this reason, many reject the oversimplified label of monophysitism.
+How the tradition understands it: Eastern Orthodox churches frequently insist that their position is not a denial of Christ's full humanity, but a defense of the unity of the incarnate person in language inherited from Cyril of Alexandria.
+For this reason, many reject the simplistic label of monophysitism.

-Textual or traditional basis: John 1, Philippians 2, the Cyrilline anathemas, and the formula of 'one incarnate nature of the Word of God' are fundamental.
+Textual basis or tradition: John 1, Philippians 2, the Cyrillian anathemas, and the formula of 'one incarnate nature of the Word of God' are fundamental.

-Historical context: The formulation was consolidated in the post-Ephesus controversies and in these churches' negative reception of Chalcedon.
+Historical context: The formulation took shape in the post-Ephesus controversies and in the negative reception of Chalcedon by these churches.

-Common objections: Historical critics accused the position of absorbing Christ's humanity; defenders respond that this misrepresents their self-understanding.
+Common objections: Historical critics accused the position of absorbing Christ's humanity; defenders respond that this distorts their self-understanding.

-Internal variations: Technical language may vary among Coptic, Syriac, Armenian, and Ethiopian traditions, but the overall orientation is shared.
+Internal variations: Technical language can vary among Coptic, Syriac, Armenian, and Ethiopian traditions, but the general orientation is common.

 Supportive